kaiyuyangvan/project1/README.md

 To destory the VM, on ansible sever side, run ansible-playbook  destroy.yml, which will
      -destroy VMs

-Detailed informatin about VMs are included in Vagrantfile
+Vagrantfile is the detailed codes about VMs generation

 Task2:
 on ansible server side, run ansible-playbook createDB.yml, which will